What are Student Cluster Competitions, anyway? A Field Guide

 The rest of the time prior to the competition is spent designing, configuring, testing, and tuning the clusters.
 Then the teams take these systems to the event and compete against each another in a live benchmark face-off.
 The competition takes place in cramped booths right on the tradeshow floor.

-All three 2013 events require competitors to run the HPCC benchmark, with an independent HPL (LINPACK) run, plus a set of real-world scientific applications.
+All three events require competitors to run the HPCG benchmark, an HPL (LINPACK) benchmark, plus a set of real-world scientific applications.
 Teams receive points for system performance (usually “getting the most done” on scientific apps) and, in some cases, the quality/precision of their results.
 In addition to the benchmarks and app runs, teams are usually interviewed by subject matter experts to gauge how well they understand their systems and the scientific tasks they’ve been running.

 The team that amasses the most points is dubbed the “Overall Winner.”
-There is usually an additional award for the highest LINPACK score and sometimes a “Fan Favorite” award for the team that does the best job of displaying and explaining their work.
+There is usually an additional award for the highest LINPACK score, “Fan Favorite” and the ASC gives awards for “Application Innovation” and an “E-Prize.”

 While many of the rules and procedures are common between competition hosts, there are some differences: